HTTP5214-Winter2023/starter/standup-logs/standup-log.md

 Here's a list of stuff that's blocking me from moving ahead with my work:
 - getting in contact with others in the boilerplate group who are online
 - working on the right commands to run it in the terminal.

+## Feb 15th
+Last time, I worked on running the boilerplate command.

+Today, I'm going to work on fixing the boilerplate code and making sure it works on everyones device.

+Here's a list of stuff that's blocking me from moving ahead with my work:
+- getting in contact with others in the boilerplate group who are online
+- fixing issues with the code on mac computers.